intekhabrizvi/Codeigniter-mongo-library/README.md

 CIMongo - MongoDB Library for Codeigniter
 =======

+Note: It will only be compatible with upgraded version to PHP5.6+, Mongodb 3.0+ PECL 1.3+

 This library help you to use perform MongoDB based queries just like active record in CodeIgniter.

 This library support